It is a projection of the bone or a small bony protrusion.

 Styloid temporal process

-In the human skull, the temporal styloid process is located below the ear, extending downward from the temporal bone and pointing toward the front of the skull.
+In the human skull, the temporal styloid process is located below the ear, extending downward from the temporal bone and pointing toward the front of the head.

-The temporal bone is an irregularly shaped bone that lies exactly on each side of the skull and is an integral part of the base of the skull.
+The temporal bone is an irregularly shaped bone that lies precisely on each side of the skull and is an integral part of the base of the head.

 This spine-shaped bone acts as an attachment point for the muscles associated with the tongue and larynx.

-The styloid process of the temporal bone is usually 20-30mm long, but if it exceeds its normal length, this condition is usually marked by trouble moving the tongue.
+The styloid process of the temporal bone is usually 20-30mm long, but if it exceeds its average length, this condition is generally marked by trouble moving the tongue.

-Pain in the throat and during tongue movement are some of the complaints commonly reported by people with an elongated temporal styloid process.
+Pain in the throat and during tongue movement are common complaints commonly reported by people with a long temporal styloid process.

 This rare condition can also cause difficulty moving the neck, earaches, voice changes, headaches, and excessive saliva production.

-In these rare cases, in which this bony bump becomes enlarged, it leads to a condition known as Eagle syndrome.
+In these rare cases, this bony bump becomes enlarged, which leads to a condition known as Eagle syndrome.

-Its rarity and wide range of symptoms make Eagle syndrome difficult to diagnose, but it often results in pain in the throat and while moving the tongue because the elongated bone rubs against the ligaments and muscles during swallowing and other movements of the tongue. the mouth, especially the extension of the tongue.
+Its rarity and wide range of symptoms make Eagle syndrome challenging to diagnose.
+Still, it often results in pain in the throat and while moving the tongue because the elongated bone rubs against the ligaments and muscles during swallowing and other tongue movements: the mouth, especially the extension of the language.

-Eagle syndrome can appear as a mass in the back of the throat that is sometimes mistaken for an inflamed tonsils, and it is usually treated with surgery to shorten the bone to an elongated shape in order to reduce its contact with the abrasion and against surrounding tissues.
+Eagle syndrome can appear as a mass in the back of the throat that is sometimes mistaken for inflamed tonsils, and it is usually treated with surgery to shorten the bone to an elongated shape to reduce its contact with the abrasion and against surrounding tissues.